zum-services/zumservices-api-go/README.md

 # Documentation

-API documentation is available at https://zum.services/documentation
+API documentation will be made available soon

 ## Methods